kryptco/www/static/src/docs/_posts/2017-09-05-code-signing.md

 order: 4
 ---

-# PGP Signing Git Commits with Kryptonite
+# PGP Signing Git Commits with Krypton
-Kryptonite now supports PGP signing Git Commits and Tags (v2.2.0+).
-This means that Kryptonite now also generates and stores your PGP private key.
+Krypton now supports PGP signing Git Commits and Tags (v2.2.0+).
+This means that Krypton now also generates and stores your PGP private key.
 This guide will go through setting up code signing for the first time.

 > **Note**: first make sure you're [paired with your computer]({{ site.baseurl }}{% post_url 2017-08-20-pair %}).